-Having had a strong international presence since colonial days, the town is clean and well-kept, with high-quality facilities and good infrastructure.
+Albeit small, the place a strong international presence.
+It is clean and well-kept, with high-quality facilities and good infrastructure.

 The Ol Pejeta Wildlife Conservancy is just a short car ride away from the town, with a stunning wildlife density and diversity.
 With Mount Kenya as a backdrop, game drives become an even more spectacular experience.

 Nanyuki is also immediately adjacent to the Mount Kenya National Park, and and a gateway for those climbing the mountain.

 While the mountain climbing project will have to wait until later this year, we definitely didn’t miss out on the game driving during the short Easter break.
 My new Nissan X-Trail was just begging to make its game drive debut, so how could I disappoint it?

 The ride from Nairobi was smooth using the new Thika Superhighway.
 After the end of the highway, the road is still good, so travellers can brace themselves for a pleasant ride, with beautiful sceneries.